 The risk associated with pineapple consumption in high quantities during pregnancy:

-If consumed in the large numbers, the Pineapple is liable with some adverse effects on your pregnancy as well as health.
+If consumed in large numbers, the Pineapple is liable for some adverse effects on your pregnancy as well as health.
 Some of such risks are as follows:

 - Bromelain enzyme in Pineapple is responsible for diarrhoea